jivatneet/conditional-conformal-trust/README.md

 ### Downloading Data

 Please download the datasets from original sources and store in `data/` folder.
 This should point to the `train/` and `val/` folders for ImageNet and `places365/` for the Places dataset.
+When you run the code (`run_condconf.py`) for the first time, pre-trained models are downloaded and loaded, and features are extracted for the training and test sets.

 ### Computing Trust scores